This morning started as a perfect day. As the sun rose, and I knew I wanted to see Haiti.

 The quality of Royal Caribbean has been excellent so far.

-As I chat with new friends in the spa, I realise what an amazing life I have.
+As I chat with new friends in the spa, I realize what an amazing life I have.

 I am so thankful!

 My heart has always longed to work at an orphanage here in Haiti but it doesn’t seem to be panning out, but I am open to coming back.
 They are lovely people.
 They have a real need.
-I do hope we come back sometime later in tis trip.
+I do hope we come back sometime later on this trip.
 I know I long to work with orphan kids, and Explorason has the same desire too.

 - How do you find their culture?